CivicActions/nebula/evidence/AppointmentOfProductOwner.md

 # Transcript of our Slack Conversation

-We've cut here a transcript of our internal slack conversation showing that Product Owner was appointed at 4:03 on Thursday June 25th.
+We've cut here a transcript of our internal slack conversation showing that Product Owner was appointed at 4:03 on Thursday June 25th (see quoted text below.)

 [_[2:58 PM](https://civicactions.slack.com/archives/agile-gsa/p1434578294000301)_]__[henry.poole](https://civicactions.slack.com/team/henry.poole)_:__We need to follow this.